 Live in the heart of a big 5 game reserve and monitor behaviour and movements of Elephants and Rhino.
-Help the research team by gathering information in the field and spending time in the bush on conservation initiatives while being based at Thanda Private Game Reserve in South Africa.
+Help the research team by gathering information in the field and spending time in the bush on conservation initiatives while being based at a beautiful private game reserve in South Africa.
 Combine this project with a volunteer trip to beautiful St Lucia, KwaZulu-Natal to help on community projects and SAVE, plus we'll give you a free Elephant Interaction experience!
 Click here for more details!

-Elephant & Rhino Research & Conservation Project, KwaZulu-Natal, South Africa Thanda Private Game Reserve in Kwazulu-Natal near South Africa’s East coast.
+Elephant & Rhino Research & Conservation Project, KwaZulu-Natal, South Africa A private game reserve in Kwazulu-Natal near South Africa’s East coas

 Elephant and Rhino Monitoring 40-50%